BastienBYRA/docker-nginx-with-modules/README.md

 ## Usage

-To use the script, you need to provide three parameters when calling the bash script:
+To use the script, you need to provide three parameters, either as environment variables or in a .env file:

 1. `MODULES_TO_ADD_LIST`: A list of modules you want to include, separated by spaces.
 These modules should be available on pkg-oss.
 2. `BASE_NGINX_IMAGE`: The NGINX base image to which you want to add the modules.
 Defaults to the mainline image.